While many individuals with cerebral palsy experience hearing loss, the two conditions are not directly related to one another.

 Treatments for Hearing Loss in Cerebral Palsy Patients

-Treatment options depend on the type and severity of your child’s hearing loss.
+Depending on the type and severity of your child’s hearing loss, treatment will vary.

 Surgery is performed to remove whatever is blocking sound from reaching the inner ear.